Manage Your Business

 You sell goods from a physical location

 Got a store?
 Whether you're selling clothes, cocktails or comic books, point-of-sale (POS) software is critical to the survival of your business.
 The newest POS systems not only capture sales, process payments, and print receipts, but also accept all forms of payments such as cash, credit cards (including chip cards), mobile payments, and have the capability to scan bar and QR codes.
+And you may not even have to invest in hardware: if you only have a few sales per day, a mobile solution for your phone, tablet or laptop might be your best option.

 You move from place to place